Claiming a tax deduction

 Before you can claim a deduction, you must complete and return a Notice of intent to claim or vary a deduction for personal contributions form.
-You will need an acknowledgement letter from us before you complete your tax return.
+You will need an acknowledgment letter from us before you submit your tax return.

 There are other eligibility criteria that you must meet.
 For the full list of eligibility criteria, visit the ATO website.

 - Your eligible personal contribution must be received by us before 30 June 2021

 - age-related conditions, including satisfying the work test for those aged 67-74

 - a completed 'Notice of intent to claim' form, returned to legalsuper; and

 - receipt of a written acknowledgment from legalsuper of your notice of intent, acknowledging the amount you intend to claim as a deduction.

 The personal super contributions that you claim as a deduction will count towards your concessional contributions cap.
 When deciding whether to claim a deduction for super contributions, you should consider the super impacts that may arise from this, including whether:

 - you will exceed your concessional contributions cap;